Manouchehri/PingPongDetector/README.md

 # PingPongDetector

-Mostly just me fooling aroudn with OpenCV's object detection.
+Mostly just me fooling around with OpenCV's object detection.
 Read the inline comments for more details.